HOME › TEACHING › BIOLOGY & AI CURE

 Lynn Khalidi

-Lynn is investigating whether arboreal versus terrestrial lifestyles shape body size and litter size evolution in marsupials.
-She is collecting life history and ecological data across Marsupialia.
+Investigating whether arboreal versus terrestrial lifestyles shape body size and litter size evolution in marsupials.
+Collecting life history and ecological data across Marsupialia.

 🪲